-Place the enclosed peel-and-stick preaddressed label in the appropriate section on the front of the return.
-If you are filing single pages (e.g., printed from Web site), please also enter your sales tax identification number at the top of each page where space is provided.
-Be sure to include your identification number and name on the front of any schedules you may be required to file, and if filing single pages also enter your sales tax identification number at the top of each page where space is provided.
+Complete the identification number, name, and address boxes on page 1 of the return.
+If you are filing single pages (e.g., printed from the Web site), please also enter your sales tax identification number at the top of each page where space is provided.
+Be sure to include your identification number and name on page 1 of any schedules you may be required to file, and if filing single pages also enter your sales tax identification number at the top of each page where space is provided.